NextBlock is a hyperlocal, digital platform that connects real and verified neighbours based on their locations to share information and communicate

 NextBlock will use the fresh capital to kickstart app development, execute their user acquisition strategies, and build clear solid foundations in Singapore

 NextBlock’s pre-seed funding was led by Plug and Play APAC and had five key investors

 Singaporean start-up, NextBlock, has secured SGD$500,000 in a pre-seed funding round led by Plug and Play APAC.
 The round had five key investors and some other notable names included Farquhar Venture Capital and Angel Investors such as Tan Min-Liang, CEO of Razer.

-NextBlock is free, and built to empower neighbours to come together and feel comfortable with sharing information with one another.
-The only caveat is that all users must verify that they live within the neighbourhood’s postal code, either through a verification code, or through uploading a proof of residency that reflects your address.
+NextBlock is free and built to empower neighbours to come together and feel comfortable sharing information with one another.
+The only caveat is that all users must verify that they live within the neighbourhood’s postal code, either through a verification code or through uploading a proof of residency that reflects your address.

 The Digital Marketing Market size in SEA stands at USD 8.45 Billion this year, with approximately 59% coming from mobile-based advertisements.
 While this number is set to reach more than USD 12 Billion in 2026, NextBlock’s key priority is to ensure that the app brings value to the community.